fieldtrip/website/template/atlas.md

 # Template anatomical atlases and parcellation schemes

-An atlas is a volumetric or surface based description of the geometry of the brain, where each anatomical coordinate is labeled according to some scheme, e.g. as [Brodmann area](http://en.wikipedia.org/wiki/Brodmann_area).
+An atlas is a volumetric or surface based description of the geometry of the brain, where each anatomical coordinate is labeled according to some scheme, e.g., as [Brodmann area](http://en.wikipedia.org/wiki/Brodmann_area).
 A recent review of brain templates and atlases is presented in [Brain templates and atlases (2012)](http://www.ncbi.nlm.nih.gov/pubmed/22248580) in NeuroImage.

 In general an atlas can be read with **[ft_read_atlas](https://github.com/fieldtrip/fieldtrip/blob/release/fileio/ft_read_atlas.m)**.
 It is represented as a volumetric segmentation as in **[ft_datatype_segmentation](https://github.com/fieldtrip/fieldtrip/blob/release/utilities/ft_datatype_segmentation.m)**, or as a surface-based parcellation as in **[ft_datatype_parcellation](https://github.com/fieldtrip/fieldtrip/blob/release/utilities/ft_datatype_parcellation.m)**.
 The volume based representation can be used with **[ft_volumelookup](https://github.com/fieldtrip/fieldtrip/blob/release/ft_volumelookup.m)** or with the cfg.atlas option in **[ft_sourceplot](https://github.com/fieldtrip/fieldtrip/blob/release/ft_sourceplot.m)**.

-In the FieldTrip release, you can find the volumetric or surface based atlases in the fieldtrip/template/xxx directory, with XXX being the specific template (e.g. "aal" or "afni").
+In the FieldTrip release, you can find the volumetric or surface based atlases in the fieldtrip/template/xxx directory, with XXX being the specific template (e.g., "aal" or "afni").

 {% include markup/warning %}
 You can find the template anatomical atlases and parcellation schemes included in FieldTrip [here](https://github.com/fieldtrip/fieldtrip/tree/master/template/atlas).